Tetralogy of Fallot, Pediatric

 Keep all follow-up visits as told by your child's health care provider.
 Your child will need to see a health care provider and heart specialist (cardiologist) regularly for life.
 This is important because your child's health care provider will check for new problems and make sure that any existing problems are under control.

-Your child becomes tired and limp.
+Becomes tired and limp.

-Your child does not respond when being talked to or touched.
+Does not respond when being talked to or touched.

-Your child is unusually fussy.
+Is unusually fussy.

-Your child has a seizure.
+Has a seizure.

-Your child has a bluish tint to the skin, fingertips, or lips (cyanosis).
+Has a bluish tint to the skin, fingertips, or lips (cyanosis).
 If your child has cyanosis, call local emergency services (911 in the U.S.).

 This information is not intended to replace advice given to you by your health care provider.
 Make sure you discuss any questions you have with your health care provider.